-

 Caladium tubers are usually planted approximately 6" apart.
 Another alternative for northern areas is to plant groups of 3 or more tubers, spaced just 3 to 4" apart.
 At the start of the season, these clumps will have a bigger presence than single plants that are evenly spaced.

-Even in the north, it’s best to protect caladiums from the harsh midday sun.
+Even in the north, it’s best to protect caladiums from harsh midday sun.
 Dappled light beneath shade trees, or morning or afternoon sun, will bring out their richest colors.
 The most sun tolerant caladium varieties are Carolyn Whorton, White Queen, Red Flash, Aaron, Florida Cardinal, Florida Sweetheart and Rosebud.

 Caladiums grow well in pots and planters.
 Soil temperatures are usually higher in a container and caladiums appreciate that extra heat.
 In northern areas where the soil temperature may not reach 70°F until June, planting caladiums in containers will give the tubers a big head start.